January 28, 2021

 Payment Advisory Board (IPAB), which will have

-is rolling out Obamacare in spades now in order
+out Obamacare in spades now in order to make

-to make it much more difficult to scale it back.
+it much more difficult to scale it back.
+We

 want to stop it…now?
 You mean you want to waste

-that she will invite more time for the American
+invite more time for the American people to

-people to “speak.”
-Yet, as she herself speaks,
+“speak.”
+Yet, as she herself speaks, AP is

-AP is reporting that work on the benefits
+reporting that work on the benefits package is

-package is already well under way within DHHS,
+already well under way within DHHS, and a

 package is about to be initiated.